 Thai Drunken Noodles Recipe (Pad Kee Mao)

-We are all about quick weeknight meals and if you are too, then absolutely check out my grilled pork tenderloin and chicken piccata.
+We are all about quick weeknight meals, and if you are, too, then you should absolutely check out my grilled pork tenderloin and chicken piccata.

 Drunken Noodles

-Formally known as Pad Kee Mao, drunken noodles are a savory and spicy dish consisting of rice noodles, vegetables, and peppers in an oyster sauce-based sauce.
-Pad Kee Mao literally translates to “stir-fry drunkard.”
+Drunken noodles, formally known as Pad Kee Mao, are a savory and spicy dish of rice noodles, vegetables, and peppers in an oyster sauce-based sauce.
+Pad Kee Mao translates to “stir-fry drunkard.”
 It was said that the recipe was so spicy that it would sober up a drunkard.
-Since I’m a bit of a weakling when it comes to spice, my version is much milder.
+Since I’m a bit weak regarding spice, my version is much milder.

-The main vegetable ingredients in this recipe can be altered to suit you and your likes, as well as what’s in season.
-The most important components of this dish being classic are:
+The main vegetable ingredients in this recipe can be altered to suit your tastes and what’s in season.

-- Oyster Sauce – This savory oyster-based sauce is a staple in this recipe as well as Asian cuisine.
+- Oyster Sauce – This savory oyster-based sauce is a staple in this recipe and Asian cuisine.

 - Dark Soy Sauce – Much more concentrated than regular soy sauce and richer in flavor.